sebastianduchene/NELSI/README.md

 NELSI: Nucleotide EvoLutionary Simulator
 =========================================

+Contributors:

+- David Duchene david.duchene[at]anu.edu.au

-David Duchene and Sebastian Duchene
+- Sebastian Duchene sebastian.duchene[at]unimelb.edu.au

-david.duchene[at]anu.edu.au

-sebastian.duchene[at]sydney.edu.au
+- Luiz Carvalho

-12 May 2016
+13 December 2016

 New features
 ------------

+- New function get.ltt.summary.R calculates some statistics for the lineages through time plots of non-ultrametric trees.
+Some of these statistics were first used by [Saulnier *et al.* 2016](#references).

 - New function dist.topo.normalised estimates PH85 tree topology distance divided by the maximum distance between two trees of the same size and structure.
 This is done by randomising the tip labels for one of the trees to generate a *null* distribution of the PH85 tree topology distance.